SituesmonpainJetejetterai/workstation-dotfiles/vim-setup/instructions.md

 A good resource to read: https://www.reddit.com/r/vim/wiki/vimrctips

-While I had thought that just keeping a `.vimrc` would be enough, doesn't seem like it.

-But, I'm lucky it's actually not much more than that.

-I'm going to write a bash script, which will do two things:
-- Copy `~/.vimrc` to the `.vimrc` in this folder, which will then be backed up with version control.
-- Copy `coffee.vim` to `/usr/share/vim/vim81/syntax/` (using vim81 at the time of writing, change according to version).

-This should be enough to get me started on editing Python and Markdown files from the command line, which is my main intention of using vim.

-Edit:

-Link for coffee.vim: https://github.com/duythinht/inori/blob/master/colors/inori.vim (don't worry about the name).

 ## How to reach the end of lines in vim?
 Even when wrapped?

 Answer: https://stackoverflow.com/questions/105721/how-do-i-move-to-end-of-line-in-vim